 - Facilitate, coordinate and participate in research, investigation, monitoring, surveillance and recording of wildlife disease events in Australia.

 Who do we work with?

-We work with a network of more than 600 wildlife health professionals, members of the public and those with an interest in wildlife health and the protection and enhancement of Australia’s natural environment.
+We work with a network of more than 40 agencies and organisations and over 700 wildlife health professionals, members of the public and those with an interest in wildlife health and the protection and enhancement of Australia’s natural environment.
 Our network includes representatives from federal, state and territory conservation, agriculture and human health agencies and industries, universities, zoos, private practitioners, wildlife carer groups, hunters and fishers and diagnostic pathology services.